Kotlin/dokka/docs/topics/runners/maven.md

 All other output formats come as [Dokka plugins](plugins_introduction.md).
 In order to use it, you have to apply it as a dependency.

-For example, for [GFM](markdown.md#gfm) format, you have to use apply `org.jetbrains.dokka:gfm-plugin` in the following way:
+For example, to use experimental [GFM](markdown.md#gfm) format, you have to apply `org.jetbrains.dokka:gfm-plugin` in the following way:

 ```xml
 <plugin>